yan-soon/tp/docs/UserGuide.md

 1. Type `required` into the command box, press **Enter** to execute it.
 ![Required1](images/Required1.png)

-2. The result display box will then display all the modules you have yet to take for each particular field.
+2. The result display box will then display all the modules you have yet to take for each particular field, as shown below.
 ![Required2](images/Required2.png)

 ### Checking General Education Modules: `gem`